baweaver/generator-angm/README.md

 	}
 })();
 ```

 ---

 # Gruntfile tasks

 By default, new scripts are added to the `index.html` file.
 Using Grunt-injector, but only on setup configuration, after that you must run `grunt injector` or `grunt dev` every time you add a new module, directive or script.

 # Bower Components

-The following packages are always installed by the angm-generator:
+The following packages are installed by the angm-generator:

 * "json3"
 * "es5-shim"